-Sweet Tea Glazed Lemon Babka: A summer favorite flavor combo in soft yeasty sweet braided bread filled with lemon sugar and coated in sugary sweet tea glaze.
+This Sweet Tea Glazed Lemon Babka is a soft yeasty sweet braided bread filled with lemon sugar and coated in sugary sweet tea glaze.

 So I’ve been paring down cookbooks as of late.

 Which is hard to do.

 But reality is that I’m just not cooking the way I used to and won’t be going back.

 My husband’s heart attack cannot be undone and we are pretty much adapted to our way of eating now.

 So that means cookbooks on braising meats, smoking meats, BBQing meats…all had to go.

 Scaled back on all my super fancy high end chef cookbooks that even if I had a dinner party I would not make anymore.

 Exception being local chefs and David Chang.